 “The sutras, the shastras, and our teachings have such wealth on how to assist people and how to help them make their minds resilient and their emotions manageable.

 We Buddhists already have our path—we have view, we have meditation, we have structure.
 But there are a lot of people who don’t have any of this, and they might need some assistance in making their emotions manageable and their minds resilient.”

 — Dzongsar Khyentse Rinpoche

-Khyentse Foundation Trisong Grants aim to identify and support organizations and individuals who are working to promote mental health and well-being in the world.
-Grants are intended to help develop programs that are grounded in the principles of kindness and compassion.
-Although projects don’t need to be expressly Buddhist, they should share in values that alleviate suffering and strengthen both physical and mental health.
+Khyentse Foundation Trisong Grants aim to identify and support individuals and organizations that are working to promote mental health and well-being in the world, through projects and programs that have a foundation in Buddha’s wisdom.
+In difficult or turbulent times, people may not know where to look for help and Khyentse Foundation wants to find new ways for people to experience the benefits of Buddha’s teachings.
+Projects do not need to be outwardly Buddhist, but they should be rooted in Buddhist view and practice and share in values that alleviate suffering, encourage emotional well-being, and strengthen both physical and mental health.

 Applications are reviewed by a committee of mental health and resilience professionals.

-Trisong Grant awards are generally in the $5,000 range, and occasionally more, depending on the scope and needs of the project.
+Trisong Grant awards are generally in the $5,000 range but can be more.
+Award amounts will depend on the scope and needs of the project.